Last update: 1 year ago

 Every way is valid, as long as it works for you and makes you feel comfortable and at home.

 We decided to ask around and see what people do to clean their homes faster and easier.
-We reached out to 12 home improvement bloggers and experts from Australia and around the world, and asked them: What is your special speed cleaning trick which helps you clean faster and more efficient?
+We reached out to 12 home improvement bloggers and experts from Australia and around the world and asked them: What is your unique speed cleaning trick that helps you clean faster and more efficiently?
 We received some great feedback, and we’d love to share it with you:

 The “Clean As You Go” Method

 “My number 1 tip for keeping your home clean and tidy is – Clean as you go!
 I’m a busy mum and I find that if I clean as I go, I can stay on top of the housework.
 If I get it out, I put it away.
 If I spill it, I clean it up.
 It’s better than leaving things for “later” because, let’s face it, later never comes.
 At least this way I find I can maintain a basic level of tidiness.”

 Louise Procter is a writer for Natural Home Solutions.
 Living by the beach on the sunny South Coast of NSW, she enjoys sipping a good strong coffee whilst creating content that provides information and inspiration to readers to help them in their everyday lives.
 You can also find her through her Facebook page.

 Turn Cleaning Into a Fun Game